Obaseki’s wife bought my prosthetic leg for me – Suspected cultist

 Jethro Ibileke/Benin

-The Edo State Police Command has arrested a 27-year old amputee, Omiyor Endurance, for alleged cult-related activities.
+Edo State Police Command has arrested a 27-year old amputee, a Libya returnee, Omiyor Endurance, for alleged cult-related activities.

-Endurance, a Libya returnee was paraded by the Command with scores of other suspects arrested across the state for various crimes, ranging from armed robbery, cultism, rape, etc.
+He was paraded by the Command with scores of other suspects arrested from across the state for various crimes, ranging from armed robbery, cultism, rape, among others.

-It was gathered that Endurance was arrested with other members of Arrobarga secret cult group at Uromi, in Edo central, where he was about to be made the kingpin of the group.
+It was gathered that Endurance was arrested with other members of Arrobarga secret cult group in Uromi, where he was about to be made the kingpin of their group.

 “We were repatriated last December.
-When we came, the government did not give us anything, but the wife of Obaseki bought my [prosthetic] leg for me.
-How could I have been a cultist with one leg,” he queried.
+When we came, the government did not give us anything, but the wife of Obaseki bought my prosthetic leg for me.
+How could I have been a cultist with one leg?”
+He asked.

 Join the conversation